We use cookies on this site to enhance your experience.

 Supervisor: Katherine Spring

 Allison Koopman received both a BFA and an MFA in Screenwriting from York University.
-Her past projects have focused on intersectional feminism, LGBTQ+ representation, and violence onscreen.
-Her MFA thesis was an original eight-episode series that explored religious trauma, sexual abuse, and sapphic representation.
-She is using her unique knowledge of filmic narrative and plot conventions to explore issues of rape narrative and rape culture in film.
+Her SSHRC-supported MFA thesis was an original eight-episode series that explored religious trauma, sexual abuse, and sapphic representation.
+She is using her unique knowledge of filmic narrative and plot conventions to explore rape narratives and rape culture in film.

 Advisor: Jing Jing Chang